zelaznik/cosmo_connect/README.md

   FOR EACH ROW EXECUTE PROCEDURE _trg_aft_ins_users();
 ```

 Every time a new user is created, a set of blank essay responses are automatically populated.
 A corresponding trigger exists.
-Whenever the admins of the site create a new category, a blank record for each user is automatically created.
+Whenever the admins of the site create a new essay category a blank record for each user is automatically created.

 ## Front End Layouts